I. ALBERT EINSTEIN'S THEORY OF RELATIVITY

 Criticism on aforementioned postulates and principles

-Most common errors contained in the innumerable demonstrations of relativistic physics, mainly thought experiments.
+Most common errors contained in the innumerable demonstrations of relativistic physics with mainly thought experiments.

 A brief section dedicated to General Relativity, which claims to eliminate classic twin paradox, but instead generates its own paradoxical complex of incredibly complicated mathematics, and implicitly recognizes that Special Relativity is erroneous.

-After so much destruction and massive confusion over whether speed of light is or is not, I hope that the reader understand better Modern Physics, and its weaknesses, and flaws when talking about normal relations between space and time –the classical definition of velocity–, and between gravity, mass, and energy, as general properties of matter.
+After so much destruction and massive confusion over whether the speed of light is or is not, I hope that the reader understands better Modern Physics and its weaknesses.
+Also, the flaws when talking about healthy relations between space and time –the classical definition of velocity–, and between gravity, mass, and energy, as general properties of matter.